History of Shepherd’s Center of Greensboro

 Dr. Dickson asked two members of the WMSUMC congregation – Jim Weikel and Farish Cochran — to explore the idea.
 They visited the Charlotte center, returning to endorse the possibilities in Greensboro.
 The decision was made to invite the pastors of eleven other downtown congregations to consider working together.
 Eight in addition to WMSUMC agreed to designate two representatives each to form a Task Force; Jim Weikel was named Chairman.

 This group conducted eight months of needs assessment within their congregations and in the community, making visits to other Shepherd’s Centers in Winston-Salem, Kernersville and Charlotte.
-The nine congregations then pledged startup funds for the balance of 1987 and $18,000 in 1988 against aJim Weikel $21,000 budget.
+The nine congregations then pledged startup funds for the balance of 1987 and $18,000 in 1988 against a $21,000 budget.
 Applications for incorporation in North Carolina and a non-profit (501c3) status with the Internal Revenue Service were filed and the Task Force became the first Board of Trustees, with Jim Weikel as President.
-(Jim remains active with SCG)
+Dr. Dickson offered space for an office in WMSUMC (a commitment that has been maintained for over thirty years) and the Board began consideration of initial activities, based on SCA nationally successful programs.

 ADMINISTRATION AND PROGRAM DEVELOPMENT

 Jean Eason was employed in October 1987 as Executive Director.
 She and several volunteer leaders attended weeklong training workshops led in Kansas City with Dr. Cole to fully acquaint them with the Shepherd’s Center principles, goals and strategies.
 Greensboro’s representatives have continued to participate in national and regional conferences and workshops, providing leadership numerous times.
-And Jim Weikel served for 8 years (1994-2001) on the Board of Trustees of Shepherd’s Center of America.
+Jim Weikel served for 8 years (1994-2001) on the Board of Trustees of Shepherd’s Center of America.

 Volunteers were recruited to assist the Director with bookkeeping, records of participants, answering the telephone, newsletters, mailings, etc. Adventures in Learning (taught by volunteers) continued as a focal program bringing together older adults from the wider community as well as from sponsoring congregations.
 In 1988, volunteers began a major Services for Independent Living program by identifying older adults who needed support services in the Lake Daniel area, recruiting “neighboring shepherds” through door to door visits.
 By 1992, this concept had been expanded to 13 more neighborhoods involving 200 volunteers and became the key basis of SCG services.